ARC-AGI-3

 Why we're doing this

-ARC-AGI-3 (Abstraction and Reasoning Corpus for Artificial General Intelligence, version 3) presents 25 unknown interactive games with no instructions, no documentation, and obfuscated engine source.
+ARC-AGI-3 (Abstraction and Reasoning Corpus for Artificial General Intelligence, third-gen interactive benchmark) presents 25 unknown interactive games with no instructions, no documentation, and obfuscated engine source.
 We use it as an external benchmark for the SAGE cognition kernel — a concrete, measurable test of the capabilities the fleet is developing.

 The games exercise exactly the skills that oversight requires: world-model discipline (build understanding before acting), verification before consequential action, persistence without perseveration (update from feedback vs. repeat failing approaches), and — critically — the difference between reading a status and understanding the progression that produced it.
 Every game-playing insight maps fractally to oversight.
 The game doesn't know the agent is an AI.
 The oversight shouldn't need to, either.